kvendrik/Browserkit.js/readme.md

 A safer alternative to the native setInterval function.
 Have a look over [here](http://zetafleet.com/blog/why-i-consider-setinterval-harmful) for more info on why this is necessary.

 **handler** *(function)* <br>
-A function to run after the given delay
+A function to run each time after the given delay

 **delay** *(number)* <br>
 The delay in milliseconds